A New Framework of Multistage Estimation

-In view of the limitations of existing approaches of parametric estimation, we would like to propose a new framework of multistage estimation.
-Note that fully sequential estimation can be accommodated as a special case of multistage estimation as the increment of sample sizes tends to one.
-The main characteristics of our new estimation methods is as follows: i) No information of the parameter $\se$ is required; ii) The sampling schemes are globally efficient in the sense that the average sample number is almost the same as the exact sample size computed as the true value of $\se$ were available; iii) The prescribed level of confidence is rigorously guaranteed.
+Motivated by the limitations of existing approaches of parameter estimation, we have established a new framework of multistage estimation, which accommodates fixed-sample-size estimation and fully sequential estimation as special cases.
+The main characteristics of our multistage estimation methods is as follows: i) Prior information of the parameter $\se$ is not necessary but can be used to make the estimation more efficient; ii) The sampling schemes are asymptotically optimal in the sense that as the required precision gets high, the average sample number is almost the same as the exact sample size computed as the true value of $\se$ were available; iii) The prescribed level of confidence is rigorously guaranteed.
 Our new estimation techniques are developed under the spirit that parameter estimation, as an important branch of statistical inference, should be accomplished with minimum cost in sampling and absolute rigorousness in quantifying uncertainty.
 In other words, as many other researchers advocated, we propose to offer statistical inferential statements which guarantee prescribed level of credibility and minimize conservatism as well.
 For example, we seek to provide statistical statements like ``with confidence level at least $100 (1 - \de)\%$, an estimator differs from its true value less than an {\it a priori} number $\vep$.''
 In addition to guaranteeing the desired confidence level $100 (1 - \de)\%$, we try to make the true confidence level for each parametric value as close as possible to $100 (1 - \de)\%$.
-Some aspects of our general framework can be outlined as follows.
+Some aspects of our general framework are outlined as follows.

 \bed